 Resort Getaway at Tenaya Lodge

-A world-class spa, three swimming pools, on-site activities, four restaurants and a grab-and-go deli await you at Tenaya Lodge.
+A world-class spa, three swimming pools, on-site activities, cabins tucked in the woods and four restaurants await you at Tenaya Lodge.

 Break for Modesto